fazza-abiyyu/Classification-Models-for-Abalone-using-Naive-Bayes-and-K-Means/README.md

 # Abalone Classification and Clustering Project

-This project implements two different techniques to analyze the Abalone dataset obtained from the UCI Machine Learning Repository: a classification model using Naive Bayes and a clustering model using K-Means.
+This project implements two machine learning techniques to analyze the Abalone dataset obtained from the UCI Machine Learning Repository:
+1. **Classification Model using Naive Bayes**
+2. **Clustering Model using K-Means**

+---

 ## Models